Skip to main content

 Version: 1.0

-WebSockets, WebTransport, and JSON
+WebSockets, WebTransport, SSE, and JSON

 A few client capabilities live behind cargo features, so they only pull in their dependencies when you ask for them.